GLIMS-RGI/rgitools/docs/dem_examples/oberaletsch.rst

 Summary
 -------

-This is one of the (many) examples where TanDEM-X has data gaps and artefacts (mostly at the boundaries with the gaps).
+- one of the (many) cases where TanDEM-X has data gaps and artefacts

 Maps
 ----